SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 Extracting structured knowledge from scientific text remains a challenging task for machine learning models.
 Here, we present a simple approach to joint named entity recognition and relation extraction and demonstrate how pretrained large language models (GPT-3, Llama-2) can be fine-tuned to extract useful records of complex scientific knowledge.
 We test three representative tasks in materials chemistry: linking dopants and host materials, cataloging metal-organic frameworks, and general composition/phase/morphology/application information extraction.
 Records are extracted from single sentences or entire paragraphs, and the output can be returned as simple English sentences or a more structured format such as a list of JSON objects.
 This approach represents a simple, accessible, and highly flexible route to obtaining large databases of structured specialized scientific knowledge extracted from research papers.

-**Tags:** Databases, Materials science, Scientific data, Theory and computation
+**Tags:** Theory and computation, Databases, Materials science, Scientific data

 ---

-## 124. A generative artificial intelligence framework based on a molecular diffusion model for the design of metal-organic frameworks for carbon capture
+## 125. A generative artificial intelligence framework based on a molecular diffusion model for the design of metal-organic frameworks for carbon capture

 **Authors:** Hyun Park, Xiaoli Yan, Ruijie Zhu, Eliu A. Huerta, Santanu Chaudhuri, Donny Cooper, Ian Foster, Emad Tajkhorshid